hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email approximately every two weeks containing the changes made to the APIs since the last update.

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.

 ---
+### 2 August 2023

+The following changes were deployed into sandbox:

+#### self-assessment-accounts

+* For version 1.0 and later, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of RULE_INCORRECT_GOV_TEST_SCENARIO.

+#### business-details-api

+* For version 1.0, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of RULE_INCORRECT_GOV_TEST_SCENARIO.
+---
 ### 26 July 2023